Giovanni Giolitti: Fiume exploit

+Before entering the war, Italy had made a pact with the Allies, the Treaty of London, in which it was promised all of the Austrian Littoral but not the city of Fiume.
+After the war, at the Paris Peace Conference in 1919, this delineation of territory was confirmed, with Fiume remaining outside of Italian borders, instead joined with adjacent Croatian territories into the Kingdom of Serbs, Croats and Slovenes.
+Moreover, Giolitti's last term saw Italy relinquish control over most of the Albanian territories it gained after World War I, following the Vlora War, which saw prolonged combat against Albanian irregulars in Vlorë.
 The Italian nationalist and poet Gabriele D'Annunzio was angered by what he considered to be the handing over of the city of Fiume.
 On 12 September 1919, he led around 2,600 troops from the Royal Italian Army (the Granatieri di Sardegna), Italian nationalists and irredentists, into a seizure of the city, forcing the withdrawal of the inter-Allied (American, British and French) occupying forces.
 Their march from Ronchi dei Legionari to Fiume became known as the Impresa di Fiume ("Fiume Exploit").
 On the same day, D'Annunzio announced that he had annexed the territory to the Kingdom of Italy.
 He was enthusiastically welcomed by the Italian population of Fiume.

 The Italian government of Giolitti opposed this move.
-D'Annunzio, in turn, resisted pressure from Italy.
+In turn, D'Annunzio resisted pressure from Italy.
 The plotters sought to have Italy annexe Fiume but were denied.
 Instead, Italy initiated a blockade of Fiume while demanding that the plotters surrender.
 The approval of the Treaty of Rapallo on 12 November 1920, between Italy and Yugoslavia, turned Fiume into an independent state, the Free State of Fiume.
 D'Annunzio ignored the Treaty of Rapallo and declared war on Italy itself.
 On 24 December 1920, Giolitti sent the Italian Royal Army to Fiume and ordered the Regia Marina to bombard the city; these forced the Fiuman legionnaires to evacuate and surrender the city.
 The Free State of Fiume would officially last until 1924, when Fiume was eventually annexed to the Kingdom of Italy under the terms of the Treaty of Rome.
 The administrative division was called the Province of Fiume.